-An agreement was passed by Congress in 1995 that established the Park Service as a managing partner of Ft.
+Background: An agreement was passed by Congress in 1995 that established the Park Service as a managing partner of Ft.
 Vancouver, intending the federal agency work with the City of Vancouver and Ft.
 Vancouver National Trust.
 Since that time, event revenues, public tax dollars, and private contributions raised by the Trust have developed and maintained the Pearson Air Museum complex as an available community venue.
 However, in recent months, the National Park Service has increasingly limited the community’s access to this popular venue.
 In 2012, the federal agency denied use of Ft.
 Vancouver to an all-church picnic and youth soccer fair, and severely restricted a community concert to benefit military veterans.

 In May of 2012, Jaime Herrera Beutler got involved in the management dispute between the Park Service, the City of Vancouver and the Trust to help restore the community’s ability to use the venue.
 Despite Jaime’s letters and meetings to cultivate a cooperative, local solution, the Park Service terminated the cooperative management agreement – resulting in an empty Pearson Air Museum and strong community opposition.